Upper School

 8. Exodus

-High School Gemora
+High School Gemara

-High School Gemara 1 & 2 is divided based on level rather than grade.
-Boys and girls have separate classes.
-(After ninth grade, girls have the option to enroll in an Advanced Navi class instead of Gemara.)
+High School Gemara is divided based on level rather than grade.
+Boys and girls have separate classes. (girls have the option to enroll in an Advanced Navi class instead of Gemara.)
+There is a rotation of chapters learned which includes chapters from the following Tractates: Pesachim, Makkos, Bava Kamma and Bava Metzia.
+Students study the Talmud from its original Aramaic text.
+The primary foci of this course are textual and conceptual.

 Level 2